Houston Heights: Local government

 As of 2011 most of the Heights is a part of Houston City Council District C, while a portion is in District H. Because of the inclusion of the Heights, Montrose, and Rice University areas, it has the nickname "Hipstrict" for what Chris Moran of the Houston Chronicle refers to as its "progressive, urban ethic."
 Before the 2011 redistricting, District H included all of the Houston Heights.
 H was mostly Hispanic, but because of the inclusion of the Houston Heights, it was becoming increasingly non-Hispanic White.
 Around 2011 an earlier plan would have combined the Heights and Montrose under a district called District J.

 In a 1989 Houston Chronicle article Alan Bernstein described political support for Jim Westmoreland, an incumbent in an at-large position, in the Houston Heights as "relatively weak."
 In one precinct 49.4 percent of the voting residents voted for him.
 Westmoreland drew controversy after reports of a joke that was characterized as "racist" spread.
 Beverley Clark, the opponent and a Black teacher, defeated Westmoreland in that race.
 Bernstein said that the significant racial minority groups and the "social tolerance" trait may have contributed to backlash against Bernstein.
 In a 1989 Houston Chronicle article, Randy Cypret, the president of the Houston Heights Association, said that the split vote from the Houston Heights may reflect the ethnic division.
 Cypret added that opposition may have stemmed from Westmoreland's lack of political presence in the Houston Heights and a lack of advocacy for zoning-related issues.
 Cypret said that he opposed Westmoreland because of "the fact that he considers being on the city council a part-time job.
 In the fourth largest city in the country, you should take your job more seriously."

 County, state, and federal representation

-The area United States Postal Service office is the Heights Post Office at 1050 Yale Street, but the post office is scheduled to close on December 30, 2015.
+The area United States Postal Service office was the Heights Post Office at 1050 Yale Street, but the post office closed on December 30, 2015.
 Operations and post office boxes are moving to the TW House Station located at 1300 West 19th Street.

 Harris Health System (formerly Harris County Hospital District) designated Casa de Amigos Health Center in Northside for the ZIP codes 77007 and 77008.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.